cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Collaboration/Organization/Organization Settings/saml-sso.md

 ## General Configuration Workflow

 Configuration procedures differ for each identity provider.
-See [configuration instructions](#configuration-instructions-for-specific-identity-providers) for specific IdPs below.
+See [configuration instructions](#configuration-instructions-for-specific-identity-providers) for some popular IdPs below.

 Here’s a general configuration workflow: